Bring Your Own Phone or Device

 Any of our current calling and data plans, including unlimited and prepaid plans, are eligible in our BYOD program.

 - Can I bring my own device that was not purchased from U.S. Cellular?

 First, validate that the device is a make and model that is compatible with the U.S. Cellular network.
 Second, make sure that you are purchasing an unlocked device.
-After you have purchased your compatible device, visit your nearest U.S. Cellular store to obtain a U.S. Cellular SIM card and select a U.S. Cellular service plan.
+After you have purchased your compatible device, place your order online or visit your nearest U.S. Cellular store to obtain a U.S. Cellular SIM card and select a U.S. Cellular service plan.